Reminimalism/MaterialsLiveWallpaperCustomMaterials/README.md

 Users might allow a limited number of additional layers or turn them off, so prioritize on what to put in the main layer and the additional layers.
 The main layer (rendered from the files without numbers) is always shown.
 For additional layers, the less the layer's number, the more likely it's going to be shown.

+# Where to share custom materials

+You can share your custom materials in: https://www.reddit.com/r/MaterialsLW

 # Changelog